Corionis/ELS/artifacts/document/hints.md

 A "hint" is a special file used to keep track of manual changes to a collection.
 The hint is used by ELS to coordinate those changes with one or more back-ups.

+This allows a multi-backup setup to have one backup synchronize with another on different schedules and the main media system does not have to be involved.
+The Hints are propagated, executed, and coordinated between the various systems no matter which system connects with which over any period of time.
+As long as they all "talk" one way or another the Hint will eventually be completed everywhere then removed when all have seen that all have completed the Hint.

+For configurations with more than one computer-based (remote) backup the ELS Hint Server added in version 3.1.0 is required to coordinate Hint status between systems and avoid the "odd man out" problem, discussed elsewhere.
+The Hint Server (-H option) is another built-in option of ELS 3.1.0.

 A hint file contains one or more status lines, one for each back-up, and one or more commands.
 As each system processes the hint it's status line is updated.
 When all systems have executed the hint the file is automatically deleted.